Building levy

 Calculating the building levy

-The building levy payment is collected from the applicant (usually building owner or developer) by a building consent authority and paid to MBIE.
-Collection from the applicant takes place when a building consent is granted.
+The building levy payment is collected from the applicant (usually the building owner or developer) by a building consent authority and paid to MBIE by the territorial authority.

 Examples of building consent calculations